Toghon Temür: Retreat to the north

-A statue of Toghon Temür in Mongol Castle.
+A modern statue of Toghon Temür in Mongol Castle.

-After absorbing the Chen Han dynasty, conquering Southern China, and establishing the Ming dynasty, Zhu Yuanzhang – crowned as the Hongwu Emperor – conducted military expeditions to North China and defeated the Yuan army in 1368.
-When Köke Temür lost battles against the Ming general Xu Da and Ming troops approached Hebei, Toghon Temür gave up Khanbaliq and fled to his summer base, Shangdu.
+After defeating the rival Chen Han dynasty, consolidating control of southern China, and founding the Ming dynasty, Zhu Yuanzhang—crowned as the Hongwu Emperor—launched a northern military campaign and defeated Yuan forces in 1368.
+When Köke Temür lost a series of engagements against the Ming general Xu Da and Ming troops advanced into Hebei, Toghon Temür abandoned Khanbaliq and withdrew to his summer capital at Shangdu.